farcasterxyz/contracts/README.md

 A new instance of the contract can be deploying by using forge to execute the deployment script.
 To do this, create a `.env` file with the following secrets:

-- `RINKEBY_RPC_URL`- get this from alchemy or infura
+- `GOERLI_RPC_URL`- get this from alchemy or infura
-- `RINKEBY_PRIVATE_KEY` - [export](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key) this from your rinkeby metamask wallet
+- `GOERLI_PRIVATE_KEY` - [export](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key) this from your goerli metamask wallet
 - `ETHERSCAN_KEY` - get this from the [etherscan api](https://etherscan.io/myapikey.)

 Next, source the environment variables into your shell: